0xProject/0x-protocol-specification/v2/v2-specification.md

 (leftOrder.makerAssetAmount * rightOrder.makerAssetAmount) >= (leftOrder.takerAssetAmount * rightOrder.takerAssetAmount)
 ```

 The caller of `matchOrders` is considered the taker for each order.
-The taker will pay the `takerFee` for each order, but will also recieve the spread between both orders.
+The taker will pay the `takerFee` for each order, but will also receive the spread between both orders.
 The spread is always denominated in terms of the left order's makerAsset.
 No balance is required in order to call `matchOrders`, and the taker never holds intermediate balances of either asset.

 `matchOrders` will revert if either order fails the validation checks for [fillOrder](#fillOrder).
 Note that `matchOrders` assumes that `rightOrder.makerAssetData == leftOrder.takerAssetData` and `rightOrder.takerAssetData == leftOrder.makerAssetData`, allowing null byte arrays to be passed in for both assetData fields of `rightOrder`.
 If other assetData fields were part of the original `rightOrder`, this function will fail when validating the signature of the `rightOrder`.